shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-To add to skills a user will call a function that will push the input skill into the `skills` list.
+To add to their list of skills, a user will call the `add_skill` function to push the input skill into the `skills` list.

 ```solidity
 function add_skill(uint256 userid, string calldata skill_name)